 How to Format Your Manuscript to Industry Standards

-These are general Industry Standard Guidelines.
+These are general guidelines for the industry.
 While these standards might vary slightly within the industry due to individual preference, this is the preferred format for your freelance editor.
 As a suggestion, read through this full guide before starting on the steps.
 Note that some steps can be done simultaneously to save time.

 Once you’ve followed this checklist, then congratulations!
 You now have a manuscript formatted to industry standards!
 Check out the images after the checklist for an example of what a correctly formatted manuscript looks like, including specifics of each of the instructions below.
 Read the pages for additional instructions.